theGreenJedi/practicepy/README.md

 # practicepy

-PLaying with Python, some Git, some Vim code at your own risk, literally scratch pad
+Playing with Python, some Git, some Vim code at your own risk, literally scratch pad